softworkz/emby-wiki/Images.md

 ### Index
 If downloading a backdrop, screenshot, or chapter image, you will need to specify the index because the item could contain more than one.
 The item object will contain count properties indicating how many of each are available.

+Aside from item Id, the image type is the only other required parameters.
+Index is required depending on the type of image requested.
+Below are the available **optional** parameters: